riichi/chombo.club/_posts/en/2021-06-15-review-e-go-white-tiles.markdown

 ---
 title:  "Equipment: review of the white tile set from e-go.pl"
 date:   2021-06-15 8:00:00 +0100
+last_modified_at: 2024-03-09 11:54:21 +0100
 categories: other
 lang: en
 ---

 Hey!
 This is Michał Herda from the Krakow Chombo Club.
-Today I'm happy to show you a review of [the riichi mahjong set](http://ponnuki.nazwa.pl/e-go/index.php?main_page=product_info&cPath=17&products_id=211) from the online [e-go.pl](http://e-go.pl/) shop.
-The mahjong set cost me 269 PLN and contains tiles and accessories for playing Japanese riichi mahjong.
+Today I'm happy to show you a review of [the riichi mahjong set](https://www.e-go.pl/mahjong/japanise-mahjong-white.html) from the online [e-go.pl](http://e-go.pl/) shop.
+The mahjong set cost me 269 PLN (March 2024 update: 449 PLN) and contains tiles and accessories for playing Japanese riichi mahjong.

 During the review, I'll make some comparisons to a (somewhat heavily used) [set made by the Polish company Grapet](https://www.ceneo.pl/35993142).